pat/blog/_posts/2025-05-06-saml-ruby-service-provider.markdown

 * The [ruby-saml gem](https://github.com/SAML-Toolkits/ruby-saml), which has existed for many years, and so has been extensively tested against a wide variety of identity providers;
 * And [a blog post by Osso](https://dev.to/sammybauch/add-saml-sso-to-a-rails-6-app-20ld) on how to use that gem in a Rails application.

-Osso was once a third-party option, and while they don't exist as a business any more, I'm very glad for their generous spirit in sharing a solid starting point for Ruby developers diving into SAML.
+Osso was once a third party option, and while they don't exist as a business any more, I'm very glad for their generous spirit in sharing a solid starting point for Ruby developers diving into SAML.
 You'll be well-served by reading their post, but in case a shorter summary is useful, here's our take.

 ### The way out

 There are two key endpoints required to behave as a SAML service provider: one that redirects your visitors out to the identity provider, and one that accepts the resulting response when they're sent back to your site with a verified identity.

-For me, these work well as `new` and `create` actions in a single controller.
+For me, these work well as <code>new<code> and <code>create</code> actions in a single controller.
 Let's take them one at a time.

 ```ruby
 class SAMLController < ApplicationController